matthijs2704/homebridge-thinkingcleaner/README.md

 Homebridge is a lightweight NodeJS server you can run on your home network that emulates the iOS HomeKit API.
 [Learn more about Homebridge](https://github.com/nfarina/homebridge)

 This is a plugin to control your Thinking Cleaner via HomeKit.
 Since Siri supports devices added through HomeKit, this means that with Homebridge you can ask Siri to control your Thinking Cleaner!
-For example you can say:

- * _Siri, turn Dusty on._

-and your Roomba will start cleaning.
+For example you can say _`Siri, turn Dusty on.`_ and your Roomba will start cleaning!

 Or you can use a Homekit app for iOS to create scenes and start claning your house when you say: